declantyson/declantyson.co.uk/views/content/blogs-bond/the-living-daylights.md

 So we finally wave goodbye to Roger Moore, and we bring in someone new.
 Timothy Dalton is, for a number of reasons, the best actor to play Bond to date.
 His darker, more aggressive Bond is closer to Fleming's original incarnation.
 His classical acting training allows him to display more emotion than just the occasional eyebrow wiggle.

 He wasn't nearly 60 at the time of filming, so he does most of his own stunts and the girls are closer to his own age.
-He brings a much harder edge to Bond that was missing in the Connery and Moore eras - 'Stuff my orders', 'if he fires me I'll thank him for it', and many more anti-authority quotes to come in Licence to Kill.
+He brings a much harder edge to Bond that was missing in the Connery and Moore eras - 'Stuff my orders', 'if he fires me I'll thank him for it', and many more anti-authority quotes to come.
 And yet, he retains all of the good aspects of the other Bonds - he's physical like Lazenby, he's suave like Connery, and he's entertaining like Moore.

 All in all, for me, Timothy Dalton IS James Bond.

 ### So, is it any good?

 If The Living Daylights had Roger in it still (ignoring the fact that he'd be another two years older) it'd probably be pretty average, but what Dalton brings to the table is so much Moore _(I'm so very sorry)_.
-It's still pretty cheesy in a lot of places, and the story, whilst vastly superior to that of the last four, doesn't quite hit the dizzying heights of From Russia With Love or Goldfinger.
+It's still pretty cheesy in a lot of places, and the story, whilst vastly superior to that of the last four, doesn't quite hit the dizzying heights of [From Russia With Love](/blogalongabond/from-russia-with-love) or [Goldfinger](/blogalongabond/goldfinger).

 Having said that, John Glen's direction is so much better this time around - the bits that are supposed to be funny actually ARE funny.
 The best example of this is right at the beginning, when Bond is shot in a training exercise in the pre-title sequence, only to ignore it and carry on running after an evil assailant.
 The guard who shot him shouts after him "'Ere, 'old on, you're dead!"
 This is a proper example of comic relief: when comedy is provided in these more action-packed, serious situations, as opposed to a vagina pun with a raised brow.